linuxdeepin/deepin-manual/manual-assets/server/dde-printer/en_US/index.md

    - Check if CUPS server is valid.

-   - Check if drivre is valid.
+   - Check if driver is valid.

-   - Check if printer settings are ok, i.e. if printer is started up, and, if tasks are accepted.
+   - Check if printer settings are OK, i.e. if printer is started up, and, if tasks are accepted.

    - Check if printer connection is valid.